-Drawing inspiration from the desert and traditional Andean cuisine, Awasi Atacama head chef Jean Pablo Martones makes dining an experience in itself.
-His artful creations are as beautiful as they are delicious – so pretty, in fact, that sometimes I felt reluctant to take a bite (I gave in eventually).
+Drawing inspiration from the desert and traditional Andean cuisine, Awasi chef Jean Pablo Martones makes dining an experience in itself.
+His artful creations are as beautiful as they are delicious.
+I found them so pretty if fact, that sometimes I felt reluctant to take a bite (I gave in eventually).

 I would be remiss if I did not mention the gorgeous signature cocktails offered up each evening using unique, locally-sourced ingredients.
 Very thoughtfully, the bartender would also prepare an equally special non-alcoholic cocktail for my children, making them feel very grown up.

 Awasi Atacama Private Tours

 As mentioned earlier, one of the things that really sets Awasi Atacama apart is the ability to enjoy customized tours with a private guide.
 Here are just a few of the reasons this made our visit extra special.

 - Our excursions were designed specifically with our interests in mind.
 There was no wasted time on a tour that was only partially what we wanted.

 - Our guide timed our visits to popular spots so that we rarely came across more than a few other tourists.

 - We felt very well taken care of and safe.
 It is clear that the bar is set very high at Awasi in terms of education and safety training.
 Traveling at altitude can cause anxiety and discomfort for some, and we appreciated being checked in upon periodically.

 - One final benefit of having a private guide was the fact that we didn’t have to get up quite as early as I had expected for the sunrise excursions.
 A private guide does not have to run around picking up guests at other hotels, so for our sunrise visit El Tatio geysers, we were able to leave the hotel at a reasonable 6:15am, not the 4:30am departure I had anticipated.